GluuFederation/docs-ce-prod/docs/source/installation-guide/persistence.md

 certificateAttributes=userCertificate
 ```

-The default settings can be used in most environments.
+The default settings are suitable for most environments.

 ### Couchbase